Impasto Techniques the Masters Used

 Claude Monet also used Impasto.
 He would add layer on layer of paint to add depth and give his paintings a “relief” effect to his paintings.

-Impasto techniques became even more popular during the impressionist movement during the late 1800s where paint was quickly added to the canvas and the medium and thick brush strokes used more paint than needed.
+Impasto techniques became even more popular during the expressionist movement during the late 1800s where paint was quickly added to the canvas and the medium and thick brush strokes used more paint than needed.
 Vincent Van Gogh was notable for painting with thick brush strokes and instead of layering paint, he would even squeeze his paint directly from the tube to the canvas.

 And followed up in the 1900s, Jackson Pollock used impasto in his abstract art using thick drips, smears and quick swipes with his brush.
 Some of his paint drips were so thick and heavy, that Museums and collectors are having problems preserving his work.